Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 Taking yourself seriously as a self-publishing author is a big step.
 Ultimately, becoming a self-publishing author means investing in products and partnerships that will further your personal brand.

 If you’re still wondering how to get started, Print Bind Ship has experts that can help.
-You can discuss your bookbinding and printing needs as well as other services that could advance your career.
+You can discuss your bookbinding, how to bind books, and your printing needs as well as other services that could promote your new project.

 Take advantage of our free consultations and get in touch today.
 Happy publishing!